BASIC-8: History

 Ahl had also noticed another curious fact; when they began publishing the EDU newsletter, they expected perhaps 2000 to 3000 subscribers, about 10 each for DEC's 300 educational sites.
 Within 18 months, circulation had reached 20,000, significantly more than all of the computers in the educational field.
 When he inquired, he found that many subscribers didn't even have a computer, let alone a DEC one, and were reading it for ideas on how computers might be used in education.
 This led to early consideration of an independent educational-focused computer magazine.
 Invariably the most popular section of EDU were the BASIC listings, especially games.
-This led to his decision to collect the most popular programs, notably Super Star Trek, into book form as 1973's 101 BASIC Games.
+This led to his decision to collect the most popular programs, notably Star Trek, into book form as 1973's 101 BASIC Games.
 This sold tens of thousands of copies over three print runs.

-In spite of some success on the part of the educational division, at the start of the 1973–1975 recession, DEC decided to reduce the size of the group.
+Despite some success on the part of the educational division, at the start of the 1973–1975 recession, DEC decided to reduce the size of the group.
 When Ahl complained that the division should be left alone, his boss put him on the list of people to be laid off.
-Even before he received his last paycheck, he was re-hired into a newly-formed hardware group.
+Even before he received his last paycheck, he was re-hired into a newly-formed hardware group in DEC.
 They produced two small prototype computers, one all-in-one design based on the PDP-8, and a slightly larger system based on the newer PDP-11.
 Other divisions in the company became concerned these might cut into their own sales and began to agitate against the systems.
 This ultimately reached the desk of Ken Olsen, who finally stated that he could not understand why anyone might want a computer for their private use.
 The project was killed.

 Ahl left the company and joined AT&T's educational sales department.
 Ahl had continued publishing EDU before leaving DEC, but with his departure, only one or two more editions were published before the company abandoned it.
 This left the market to HP, who had by this time had widespread distribution of their BASIC programs in the People's Computer Company newsletter and the rapidly growing Minnesota Educational Computing Consortium (MECC) collection.
 Noting a lack of a newsletter like EDU aimed specifically at the education market, Ahl soon started Creative Computing magazine and later left AT&T to produce it full-time.
 In 1975 he purchased the rights to 101 BASIC Games from DEC and re-launched it as BASIC Computer Games.
 This went on to become the first million-selling computer book.